-Discover some of the best and less known walks around Lancashire, along with recommended coffee stops for each.
-Brought to you by Tom and Michael, also known as Lancashire Lads.
+Discover some of the best and less known walks around Lancashire and beyond, along with recommended coffee stops for each.
+Brought to you by Tom from Lancashire based blogger, Lancashire Lad’s Life.

 Arnside Knott, Cumbria (6 miles)Located just over the Lancashire border, this Arnside Knott walk features sand, sea and the best seat in the house, up on the Knott summit.
 A popular destination for walkers, wildlife enthusiasts and photographers alike.